The Age of Huts (Compleat)

 (University of California Press)

-Ron Silliman, an envelope -pushing writer whose unmoored referents are written with a rigorous methodology and purpose, uses images and image-born phrases in long successions that are seemingly separate from the sentence before it and the sentence that follows.
-In this poet's case, though, his method isn't isolating sentences as autonomous language units in a gallery-lit vacuum, but rather to bring the rest of what's said in a place to bear.
-One has the dizzying sensation of hovering overhead a crowded train station at Holiday time; chaotic though it seems, one does understand that conversations continue, jarring contexts are rattling side by side like boxcars, images and remarks on physical things--a sign, a face, the light of day--are dropped and reappear, changed by response and changed as well by conversations around it competing for the human ear.
-Silliman's new collection, Age of Huts, brings together several books he's published as a long standing project.
+Ron Silliman, an envelope-pushing writer whose unmoored referents are written with a rigorous methodology and purpose, uses images and image-born phrases in long successions that are seemingly separate from the sentence before it and the following sentence.
+In this poet's case, though, his method isn't isolating sentences as autonomous language units in a gallery-lit vacuum but rather bringing the rest of what's said in a place to bear.
+One has the dizzying sensation of hovering overhead a crowded train station at Holiday time; chaotic though it seems, one does understand that conversations continue, jarring contexts are rattling sides by the side like boxcars, images, and remarks on physical things--a sign, a face, the light of day--is dropped and reappear, changed by the response and changed as well by conversations around it competing for the human ear.
+Silliman's new collection, Age of Huts, brings together several books he's published as a long-standing project.
 It makes for alternately exhilarating and exasperating reading.
-Those who stay with Silliman and his task are rewarded with what is really the most thorough ongoing examination of the American vernacular since William Carlos Williams composed and assembled his central epic poem Paterson in 1963.
+Those who stay with Silliman and his task are rewarded with the most thorough ongoing examination of the American vernacular since William Carlos Williams composed and assembled his central epic poem Paterson in 1963.
 Silliman's is the language of a place, and there is a logic as the streams and eddies of unassigned sentences the blended variations at once rich, dissonant.